AdobeDocs/experience-manager-cloud-service.es-ES/help/forms/transaction-reports-billable-apis.md

 -->

-## AEM Flujos de trabajo de recursos centrados en formularios facturables {#billable--form-centric-aem-workflows}
+## Flujos de trabajo de AEM centrados en formularios facturables {#billable--form-centric-aem-workflows}

-AEM Los pasos de Asignar tareas y servicios de documentos de los flujos de trabajo de la centrada en formularios se contabilizan como transacciones.
+Los pasos de asignación de tareas y servicios de documentos de los flujos de trabajo de AEM centrados en formularios se contabilizan como transacciones.
 Si un paso de flujo de trabajo cuenta una transacción y el flujo de trabajo no se completa, el recuento de transacciones no se invierte.

 <!--
 Assign task and document services steps of Form-centric AEM Workflows on OSGi and all the renditions of interactive communication and are accounted as transactions.
 Previewing an interactive communication on the author instance and previewing on the publish instance using Agent UI are not accounted as transactions.
 If a workflow step accounts a transaction and the workflow fails to complete, the transaction count is not reversed.